epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 └── setup.py
 ```

-### [Iteration 1] RSS reader.
+### [Iteration 1] RSS reader

 ### [Iteration 2] Distribution

 Utility was wrapped into distribution package with setuptools .
 This package can be exported as CLI utility named rss-reader .

 ### [Iteration 3] News caching

 The news cache saving in `cache.json` file in json format.
-`dateutil` - powerful extensions to datetime
+`dateutil` - powerful extensions to datetime.
 I'm using `dateutil.parser` to parse dates from cache to datetime.datetime.

  `--date DATE` also works with `source`, `--json`, `--limit LIMIT`, `--verbose`